SorenZ/Alamut.Kafka/README.md

 # Alamut.Kafka
-The purpose of this library is to easy to use Apache.Kafka in Dotnet (Console, ASP.NET, Web API) application on top of Dotnet Core Dependency Injection infrastructure. actually it's a wrapper on [Confluent's Apache Kafka .NET client](https://github.com/confluentinc/confluent-kafka-dotnet)
+The purpose of this library is to easy to use Apache.Kafka in Dotnet (Console, ASP.NET, Web API) application on top of Dotnet Core Dependency Injection infrastructure.
+Actually it's a wrapper of [Confluent's Apache Kafka .NET client](https://github.com/confluentinc/confluent-kafka-dotnet)

 ***